Frequently Asked Questions - Councils and Wards

 How many wards and councillors are there?

-There are a total of 1,223 councillors elected from 353 wards in Scotland's 32 local authorities (from May 2017 1,227 councillors elected from 354 wards) - each ward returns either 3 or 4 councillors.
-You can get a lot more information from the publications page of this website, including a full list of the wards and the number of councillors returned for each local authority, the reports of our Fourth Statutory Reviews of Electoral Arrangements which led to those ward boundaries, and Information Papers that describe the electoral arrangements for local authorities since 1973.
+There are a total of 1,227 councillors elected from 354 wards in Scotland's 32 local authorities (from 4 May 2017) - each ward returns either 3 or 4 councillors.
+You can get more information from the reviews page of this website, including a full list of current and historic wards and a description of local authorities since 1973.

 Does the Commission decide how many councillors there are for a local authority?